coldshrine/study-notes/talks/the-dos-and-donts-of-error-handling.md

 Why do we have to program differently for local programs to communicate (memory) versus distributed systems (message bus)?

 In Object-Oriented Programming, Alan Kay said that the big idea behind Object-Oriented Programming was "messaging"

+## Erlang

+* Derived from Smalltalk and Prolog (influenced by ideas from CSP)
+* Unifies ideas on concurrent and functional programming
+* Follows laws of physics (asynchronous messaging)
+* Designed for programming fault-tolerant systems